-The purpose of timely warnings is to provide the RSU community with more immediate notification.
+The purpose of timely warnings is to provide the RSU community with more immediate notification about safety and security matters and to prevent similar crimes from occurring.

-To help prevent crimes or serious incidents, the RSU Police Department issues timely warnings to notify Rogers State University community members about crimes or other serious incidents in and around the community in conjunction with other departments on campus.
-If a situation arises that constitutes an ongoing or continuing threat in the judgment of the President or his/her designee; a campus-wide warning will be issued.
+RSU issues timely warnings for certain crimes to persons or property that occur within the Clery Act geography of the Claremore, Bartlesville, and Pryor campuses that are considered by RSU to represent a serious or continuing threat to students and employees.
+RSUPD may consult with senior RSU administration and/or their designees to determine if there is a serious or continuing threat and to draft a timely warning if necessary.
 When a determination has been made that a timely warning should be issued, the Director of Public Relations or his/her designee will initiate appropriate media distribution of the warning, which may include, but is not limited to, campus-wide e-mail, the RSU Alert notification system which distributes e-mails, phone calls, and text messages, posted flyers, and printing the warning in the local newspaper.
 Students are automatically entered into the system, while employees must elect to opt-in.